 The building in the background is typical of many of the brick structures that still stand in Portland's Old Port.
 During Portland's shipping heyday, when all the merchant ships were big three and four masted schooners, these boats would pull right up to the docks on Commercial Street.
 Many times (there are photographs around) their bows would stick way out onto Commercial Street.
 Most of the numerous brick buildings in the Old Port were built during this time of prosperity.
 They were mainly used as warehouses.
 Edifices like you see in the picture are everywhere, and nowadays they are filled with many businesses.
 They include restaurants, nightclubs, boutique, specialty stores and business offices among other things.
 In the upper chambers of some of these buildings you might find fancy flats and apartments.

 The drinking establishments and restaurants of the area do a thriving business to tourists and locals alike.
 Sometimes the party spirit can be quite rowdy especially late at night in the summertime.
 A highly visible and effective police presence almost always keeps the exuberance under control.
+Even so the whole waterfront area of Portland is a fascinating draw even for some of the locals who live here.

 Monday, December 31, 2007